Pinterest Pixel

 Using DATE Function

-Another variation involves using the DATE function, which can use the separation of year, month, and day components to construct a date.
+Another variation is the DATE function, which can use the separation of year, month, and day components to construct a date.
 Combine this with the DAY, MONTH, and YEAR functions to break down and manipulate existing dates easily.

 You can use this function to add 10 days from today